evvgenchik/rsschool-cv/cv.md

 ### About me

-I enjoy taking on new and complex challenges.
-The study is my passion!
-I’m a constant learner with a passion for Frontend Development.
+I enjoy taking on new challenges.
+The study is my passion.
+I’m a constant learner with a passion for Frontend Development!

 ### Skills